-FORM 10-Q (Mark one) ☑ Quarterly Report Pursuant to Section 13 3 or 15(d) of the Securities Exchange Act of 193 4 For the quarterly period ended June 29, 2008 or ☐ Transition Report Pursuant to Section 1 For the transition period from to 3 or 15(d) of the Securities Exchange Act of 193 34 • , Commission file number 333-126019-09 Delaware (Exact name of Registrant as specified in its charter) 83- -0406195 (State or other jurisdiction of incorporation or organization) Identi S. Employer ification No.) c/o MagnaChip Semiconductor S.A 74, rue de Merl, B.P.
-709, L-2017 Luxembourg, Grand Duchy of Luxemb (Address of principal executive offices) oourg Not A Applicable Zip Code) Registrant's telephone number, including area code: (352) 45-62-62 as filed all reports required to be filed by Section 13 or 15(d) or that the registrant was required to file such reports) and (2) has 34 rge accelerated filer, an accelerated filer, a non accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Excl ee Large accelerated filer \Box Accelerated filer Non-accelerated filer $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ eporting company) Smaller reporting company Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 1, 2008, the registrant had 52,923,482. .797 of the registrant's common units outstanding.
+FORM 10-Q (Ma ark one) Quarterly Report Pursuant to Section 13 or 15 d) of the Securities Exchange Act of 1934 For the quarterly period ended June 29, 2008 or Transition Report Pursuant to Section 13 or 15 d) of the Securities Exchange Act of 1934 For the transition period fromto Comm ssion file number 333-126019-09 Delaware (State or other jurisdiction of me of Registrant as specified in its charter) 83-0406195 (I.R.S.
+Employer incorporation or organization) c/o MagnaChip Semiconductor S.A.
+74, rue de Merl, B.P.
+709, L-2017 Luxembourg, Grand Duchy of Luxembourg (Address of principal executive offices) Registrant's telepho Not Applicable (Zip Code) e number, including area code: (352) 45-62-62 all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of nat the registrant was required to file such reports) and (2) has been subject to such filing See elerated filer, an accelerated filer, a non accelerated filer, or a smaller reporting company. and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Larg ge accelerated filer Accelerated filer Non a-accelerated filer company) Smaller reporting company Indicate by check mark whether the registrant is a shell con pany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of August 1, 2008, the registrant had 52,923,482.797 or the registrant's common units outstanding.